-Are you searching for some of the best places to retire in Maryland?
+Are you searching for some of the best places retire in Maryland?
 If so you can use this website to find data and opinions on the many existing and new Maryland active adult retirement communities and places to retire.
 Maryland's growing population was just over 6 million in 2019 with a median age of 38.8.
 The population over 65 years or older is 15.4 %.
 Its biggest city is Baltimore,and it also has delightful small towns, and many historic towns like Annapolis.
 Just about everywhere is near the water, particularly the massive Chesapeake Bay.
 The Wikipedia entry for Maryland has more facts.
-Updated July 2020.
+Updated June 2021.

 The Maryland climate is called humid-sub-tropical.
 Summers are hot and humid and winters are slightly less cold than in the northeast.

 Economy and Home Prices

 Maryland is one of the wealthiest states in the United States, with a median household income of $84,805.
 It has the 8th highest cost of living of any state.
 The median home price in Maryland in 2021 was $362,347 (Zillow).
 Prices can range greatly - in th Baltimore/Towson Metro the median home price was $329,800 in early 2021 (NAR).
 Annapolis home prices are higher $501,257(Zillow Home Value Index), reflecting its desirability and affluent population.

 Tax Burden: At 10.9% the tax burden here was 7th highest in the nation in 2012, according to the Tax Foundation.

 Marginal Income Tax Rates.
 The highest tax rate of 5.75% kicks in at over $300,000 for couples; the lowest rate is 2%.